Communication Tools: Fact Sheets

 generally not used and should be used only when specifically requested (and then

-the meeting.
-Brad Gibbens, associate director of the Center for Rural
+- Example: Center for Rural Health Acting Director Brad Gibbens attended the meeting.
+Kristine Sande, associate director of the Center for Rural Health, joined him.

 - Dates: There is no comma between month and year.
 There is a comma between date and